NGswati/Myntra_WeForShe_project/README.md

     - `dashboard.css`: Styles specific to the Snap of the Day page.

 ### Backend
-- **Location**: `/data/backend.sql`
+- **Location**:  /data/backend.ipynb
-  - This SQL file contains the database schema, including tables and queries used for the application.
+This Jupyter Notebook contains the backend logic, including database interactions and API endpoints for the application.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.